What started out as a little crush turned into a full-on love affair. But after 23 years it’s over.

 In the meantime, I’ll be enjoying springtime in Chicago, getting vaccinated, selling my beloved condo (not an easy decision as I do still love it here) and squeezing every last drop out of my favorite city that I can.

-Stay tuned for my next post – in which I say goodbye to my favorite city on the planet, Chicago.
-This is not going to be easy.
+Check out my follow-up post – in which I say goodbye to Chicago, my favorite city on the planet.
+This was not easy.